Tinnitus: Stopping the Sound in Your Head

 tinnitus should get medical care to rule out any physical problems.

-If you have both hearing loss and tinnitus, see your provider for help with both problems.
+If you have both hearing loss and tinnitus, see your healthcare provider for help

 A masking device.
 This device makes a low-level sound.
 It helps you to ignore the tinnitus and fall